Mabel Normand: Later career and death

 Normand continued making films and was signed by Hal Roach Studios in 1926 after discussions with director/producer F. Richard Jones, who had directed her at Keystone.
 At Roach, she made the films Raggedy Rose, The Nickel-Hopper, and One Hour Married (her last film), all co-written by Stan Laurel, and was directed by Leo McCarey in Should Men Walk Home?
 The films were released with extensive publicity support from the Hollywood community, including her friend Mary Pickford.

 In 1926, she married actor Lew Cody, with whom she had appeared in Mickey in 1918.
 They lived separately in nearby houses in Beverly Hills.
-However, Normand's health was in decline due to tuberculosis.
+Normand's health was in decline due to tuberculosis.
 After an extended stay in Pottenger Sanitorium, she died from pulmonary tuberculosis on February 23, 1930, in Monrovia, California, at the age of 36.
 She was interred as Mabel Normand-Cody at Calvary Cemetery, Los Angeles.
-Note that the date of birth listed on her crypt is incorrect (See reference notes 1 and 2.
-Her birth year was 1893).
-Normand’s mother is buried in the crypt above Normand's crypt.
+The date of birth listed on her crypt is incorrect.
+Her mother was buried in the crypt above her crypt.

 Legacy

 Normand has a star on the Hollywood Walk of Fame for her contributions to motion pictures at 6821 Hollywood Boulevard.

 Her film Mabel's Blunder (1914) was added to the National Film Registry in December 2009.

 In June 2010, the New Zealand Film Archive reported the discovery of a print of Normand's film Won in a Closet (exhibited in New Zealand under its alternate title Won in a Cupboard), a short comedy previously believed lost.
 This film is a significant discovery, as Normand directed the film and starred in the lead role, displaying her talents on both sides of the camera.

+In 2025, Mabel Normand was announced as an inductee in the Visual Effects Society Hall of Fame.